 3. Turn Off the Water Supply

 Begin by turning off the kitchen faucet’s water supply.
 Look beneath the sink for the hot and cold water shut-off valves.
 Close the valves by turning them clockwise.
 If your sink does not have these valves, you must switch off the main water supply to the house.
 Turn on the tap and let it flow until the water pressure is totally relieved to prevent any residual water from producing a problem during the removal process.
+Wait for a few seconds afterwards so that there’s no remaining water in the pipes.
+If the valve is not shut-off properly check the valve under the sink again.

 4. Set Up the Work Area

 Place a towel or cloth in the sink to protect it from any tools or pieces that may fall during the removal procedure.
 Place a bucket or container beneath the sink to catch any water that may leak while disconnecting the supply lines.
+Arrange the tools in chronological order the way you will need them to remove kitchen faucet.
+Make sure you have a complete sets of wrench.

-5. Disconnect the Power and Water Supply Lines
+5. Disconnect Water Supply Lines

-Carefully detach and disconnect the water supply lines from the hot and cold handles of the faucet with an adjustable wrench.
+Carefully detach and disconnect the water supply lines from the hot and cold handles of the faucet with an 6-inch adjustable wrench.
 Anticlockwise turn the nuts until they are entirely removed.
 Expect some water to drip from the disconnected lines, which is why a pail or container is required.

-6. Disconnect the Faucet Handle
+7. Disconnect Faucet Handle

 Most kitchen faucets feature a single handle or separate hot and cold water handles.
 Look for a little cap or cover on the handle’s base to remove the handle(s).
 Gently push it open with a flathead screwdriver to reveal the handle’s holding screw.
 Unscrew it with the suitable screwdriver and then lift off the handle(s).
 Keep all small pieces, including screws and caps, in a safe location for reassembly.

-7. Loosen the Faucet Mounting Nut
+8. Remove Faucet Mounting Nut

 Under the sink, locate the faucet mounting nuts that hold the faucet to the sink.
 To loosen them, use a basin wrench, which allows for easier access to the nuts in tight spots.
 To loosen, grasp the nuts with the basin wrench and crank them anticlockwise.
 You may unscrew them by hand once they are loose enough.
 If your tap has more than one handle, repeat this procedure for each mounting nut.
+If the kitchen faucet has a sprayer you will need to repeat the process.
+Grip the base of the sprayer with your free hand to hold it in place while using the tongue-and-groove pliers.

-9. Lift the Tap and Remove it
+9. Lift the Tap and Sprayer Out

-Lift the old kitchen tap from the sink with all of the connections unfastened and unplugged.
+Lift the old kitchen tap and sprayer from the sink with all of the connections unfastened and unplugged.
 While at it take care not to damage any surrounding fixtures or the sink itself.
 If the tap appears to be stuck, look for any hidden mounting nuts or screws that may still be in place.

 Removing Your Kitchen Faucet Made Easy!